 --Similarly, many detergents and fabric softeners have brightening agents that react to black light.
-That's why your white or florescent clothes glow especially well under black light.
+That's why your white or fluorescent clothes glow especially well under black light.
 This can be useful in creating room decor--just remember to pre-wash any fabrics you use to give them that extra boost.

 3) Clean your house really well.
 And then put on the black light and clean it again.
-I was amazed at the chibbles of paper and bits of hot glue (which glows really well under black light, by the way) and other glowy things were still around after I thought I'd cleaned the floor pretty well.
+I was amazed at the chibbles of paper and bits of hot glue (which glow really well under black light, by the way) and other glowy things were still around after I thought I'd cleaned the floor pretty well.
 Whoops.
 Something to do well ahead of the guests' arrival!